 What Is A Business Impersonation Attack?

 An impersonation attack is a cybercrime in which a criminal poses as a trusted person or organization to steal confidential data or money.
-Attackers use social engineering tactics to assume an identity, by either compromising an account or creating a lookalike, and convincing targets to complete routine tasks such as paying an invoice, sharing a file, or opening a link.
+Attackers use social engineering tactics to assume an identity by either compromising an account or creating a lookalike; then, they convince targets to complete routine tasks such as paying an invoice, sharing a file, or opening a link.

-Impersonation is a common tactic in attacks like CEO fraud, business email compromise, and supply chain compromise.
-According to the FBI, impersonation attacks cost organizations billions of dollars every year.
-These attacks are difficult to detect and prevent as they prey on the human element, rather than traditional cyberattacks which are more technical in nature.
+Impersonation is common for CEO fraud, Business Email Compromise, and supply chain attacks.
+According to the FBI, impersonation attacks cost organizations billions annually.
+These attacks are difficult to detect and prevent, as they prey on the human element rather than traditional cyberattacks, which are more technical.
 This article will discuss how these attacks work, why they succeed, and how to stop them from causing harm to your organization.

 How Does An Impersonation Attack Work?

-Attackers can impersonate the CEO or a high-level executive of the company to convince a low-level employee to follow instructions without any doubt to gain access to sensitive data.
+• Impersonates the CEO, or a high-level executive of the company, to convince a low-level employee to follow instructions without hesitation in order to gain access to sensitive data.

-- Attackers can impersonate popular brands and reach out to customers to steal their personal and financial information.
+• Impersonates popular brands to contact customers and steal their personal and financial information.

-- Attackers can pretend to be third-party vendors to manipulate company employees into paying fake overdue invoices.
+• Pretends to be a third-party vendor to manipulate company employees into paying fake overdue invoices.

-Specific targets and methods may vary, however, impersonation threats are usually delivered as an email attack using the following steps:
+Specific targets and methods may vary.
+However, impersonation threats are usually delivered as a phishing email attack using the following steps:

-- Select a target: identify a target who pays invoices or has access to sensitive data.
+• Select a target: identify someone who pays invoices or has access to sensitive data.

-- Research the target: study the target’s responsibilities and relationships, including vendors they work with and executives they report to.
+• Research the target: study their responsibilities and relationships, including vendors they work with and executives they report to.

-- Pick an identity: once an attacker has enough information on the target, they repeat the process with the trusted individual to convince the target.
+• Pick an identity: once an attacker has enough information on the target, they will assume the identity of a trusted individual to convince the recipient that the attacker is trustworthy.

-- Impersonate: imitate the email account to look authentic or even compromise the identity’s actual account.
+• Impersonate: imitate the email account to look authentic or compromise the identity’s account.

 Types of Attacks

-Impersonation and spoofing are the two main forms of phishing attacks that target an organization’s employees.
-The terms seem interchangeable, however, they refer to similar but fundamentally different methods of attack.
-A spoofing attack tricks a computer while an impersonation attack tricks a human.
-Brand impersonation attacks are easy to build and even easier to execute, even for unsophisticated hackers.
+Impersonation and email spoofing are the two primary phishing email attacks targeting an organization’s employees.
+The terms seem interchangeable.
+However, they refer to similar but fundamentally different attack methods.
+An email spoofing attack tricks a computer, while an impersonation attack tricks a human.
+Brand impersonation attacks are easy to build and execute, even for unsophisticated hackers.
 Some types of attacks cybercriminals will utilize include:

 Email Spoofing

 Email spoofing is a form of email fraud in which a malicious actor sends an email with a fraudulent “From” address.
-In an email spoofing attack, a cybercriminal masquerades as someone that the recipient knows and trusts such as an executive, a colleague, a reputable organization or a friend.
+In an email spoofing attack, a cybercriminal masquerades as someone the recipient knows and trusts, such as an executive, a colleague, a reputable organization, or a friend.

 Business Email Compromise (BEC) and Whaling